-The submission of the study reflects the interest of student concepts and contemporary issues in the area of specialization, focusing on the most important intellectual foundation that defines its directions and style of art in Design.
+The submission of the study reflects the interest of student concepts and contemporary issues in the area of specialisation, focusing on the most important intellectual foundation that defines its directions and style of art in Design.

-603311 History of Photography (3 Credit Hours)
+History of Photography

-The study of historical evolution of photography since the invention of the camera since nineteen centuries through the artistic movement in the accompanying plastic and highlighted photographer until present time.
+The study of the historical evolution of photography since the invention of the camera since nineteen centuries through the artistic movement in the accompanying plastic and highlighted photographer until the present time.

-603312 Computer as a Design Tool (3 Credit Hours)
+Computer as a Design Tool

-Use of computer- aided Design (CAD) Specifically two-dimensional and three-Dimensional drafting using AutoCAD software for designing residential and commercial interiors.
+Use of computer-aided design (CAD) Specifically two-dimensional and three-Dimensional drafting using AutoCAD software for designing residential and commercial interiors.